Aquamog

 An aquamog is a machine for removing weeds growing over a body of water.
+It is an aquatic vessel that can remove weeds that float on the water's surface and can block up waterways.
+It also scoops up surface level algae on bodies of water.
+It has a long, extendable, arm attached to the operators cabin, attached to a solid base that can traverse many water conditions.
 An aquamog was used in 2018 for removing water primrose from North Lake in San Francisco's Golden Gate Park.
 A newspaper photo shows a machine similar to a backhoe on very wide crawlers.

 Aquatic Environments, a Concord, California contractor, used an aquamog to scoop up muck at the Palace of Fine Arts lagoon, in a project expected to take 26 days.

-The name aquamog was derived from the multi-purpose vehicle Unimog produced by Mercedes-Benz.
+History and Creation

+The aquamog was invented in the beginning of the 1980s by the aforementioned Aquatic Environments (AU) company.
+Jim Nevrela, an engineer on the project, chose the name aquamog from the multi-purpose vehicle Unimog produced by Mercedes-Benz.
+The first model of the aquamog was created from an aquatic weed harvester, as a trial to see if the concept could function mechanically and for its desired purpose.